christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 3.4.1 =
+* Fixed: AJAX needed for updating... but prevent updating from running more than once

 = 3.4 =
 * Added: Book Grid Shortcodes.
 See the [documentation](http://www.bookmanager.mooberrydreams.com/docs/category/mooberry-book-manager/book-grids/) for details
 * Fixed: translation errors